 - Documentation related to the identity verification process will be retained in accordance with document retention procedures for recruitment files and employment files.

-- If the ISP Policy is unclear or there are questions related to the documentation submitted by the applicant, advice and guidance may be sought by the Indigenous Oversight Council.
+- If the ISP Policy is unclear or there are questions related to the documentation submitted by the applicant, advice and guidance may be sought by the Indigenous Oversight Council, once established.
+Prior to establishment of the Indigenous Oversight Council advice and guidance may be sought from legal or other advisors with particular expertise in Indigenous Identity.

 Appendix B: Guidelines and Wise Practices for Indigenous Hiring